trisulnsm/dinodoc/trisuldocs/docs/ug/install/input_packets.md

 Sections in this document

-- **Port Mirror** – recommended for most enterprises < 500 Mbps
+- **Port Mirror**– recommended for most enterprises < 500 Mbps
-- **Network Taps** – recommended for links > 500Mbps
+- **Network Taps**– recommended for links > 500Mbps
-- **Bridges** – for small offices and appliances only
+- **Bridges**– for small offices and appliances only

 ### Virtual Machine configuration

 If you are installing Trisul on a Virtual Machine, you may need to put the Virtual Switch in promiscuous mode to capture the traffic on the Physical port span.
-See this link for instructions for [VMWare](https://kb.vmware.com/s/article/1004099)
+See this link for instructions for[VMWare](https://kb.vmware.com/s/article/1004099)

 ## Configuring port mirror / SPAN Port

-The following diagram shows how you can configure a SPAN port and feed packets into Trisul.
-See your switch vendor’s documentation on configurating a Port SPAN session. [ [Cisco SPAN documentation](https://www.cisco.com/c/en/us/support/docs/switches/catalyst-6500-series-switches/10570-41.html) ]
+The following diagram shows how you can configure aSPANport and feed packets into Trisul.
+See your switch vendor’s documentation on configurating a PortSPANsession. [[CiscoSPANdocumentation](https://www.cisco.com/c/en/us/support/docs/switches/catalyst-6500-series-switches/10570-41.html)]

 ![](images/portmirror.png)

-**SPAN example** ports `ge/0/0/1` and `ge/0/0/12` traffic mirrored to `ge/0/0/6` which is then connected to Trisul-Probe
+**SPANexample**ports`ge/0/0/1`and`ge/0/0/12`traffic mirrored to`ge/0/0/6`which is then connected to Trisul-Probe

 ## Using Network Taps

-SPAN ports quickly become unweildy as network speeds increase.
+SPANports quickly become unweildy as network speeds increase.
 Network taps are available as Copper and Optical modules that are the preferred choice for high speed networks.

 ![](images/networktap.png)